Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Converting Dependency Structures to Logical Forms

 \subsection{Conversion process}

 Converting a UD parse to an LF is a three-stage process:

-\begin{itemize} \item Tree transformation: As an initial step of conversion we modify the parse trees in order to facilitate the subsequent process of LF assignment.
+\begin{itemize} \item Tree transformation: as an initial step of conversion we modify the parse trees in order to facilitate the subsequent process of LF assignment.
 The transformations primarily include subcategorizing POS and dependency labels and removing semantically vacuous items.
 The rules used in this process (as well as LF assignment rules) consist of a tree regular expression \citep[Tregex;][]{levy-06} and an action to be taken when the pattern is matched.
-The example in Figure \ref{fig:tt_lfa}(b) illustrates subcategorization of the POS tag of a verb whose only core argument is a direct object.
-A tregex is used which matches a verb with an outgoing {\it dobj, ccomp} or {\it xcomp} dependency but without a {\it nsubj} or {\it iobj}, and not in a subject control context; when a node is a match, we change its POS label to VERB-DO.
+The example in Figure~\ref{fig:tt_lfa}(b) illustrates subcategorization of the POS tag of a verb whose only core argument is a direct object.
+A tregex is used which matches a verb with an outgoing {\it dobj, ccomp} or {\it xcomp} dependency but without a {\it nsubj} or {\it iobj}, and not in a subject control context (i.e.~with an incoming {\it xcomp} edge); when a node is a match, we change its POS label to VERB-DO.
 Most transformation rules depend only on the syntactic context (POS tags and dependency labels), with the only exception being the lexicalized rules for recognizing question words.
 There are 120 rules in total.

-\item LF assignment: Each dependency and each lexical item in the sentence are assigned a logical form, based on their POS tag / edge label and their syntactic context, as in Figure \ref{fig:tt_lfa}(c).
-The LF assignment rules are not lexicalized.There are 230 assignment rules.
+\item LF assignment: Each dependency and each lexical item in the sentence are assigned a logical form, based on their POS tag / edge label and their syntactic context, as in Figure~\ref{fig:tt_lfa}(c).
+The LF assignment rules are not lexicalized.
+There are 230 assignment rules. \aumod{For simplicity of presentation here, we write the logical constants in the LFs in the same way as their corresponding words.
+However, in the corpus the logical constants indicate the POS, lemma and inflection given in the CHILDES annotations.
+For example, the constant corresponding to the base form of the verb {\it think} would be {\it verb$|$think}, while {\it thinking} would be {\it participle$|$think-presentProgressive}.
+These symbols are treated atomically by the converter, so they serve as a way to minimally disambiguate different inflections with the same surface form, but otherwise the POS and morphology are not used by the converter.}

 \item Tree binarization and LF reduction: The parse tree is binarized to fix the order of composition of word- and dependency-level LFs.
 Binarization follows a manually created list of dependency priorities.
-With the order fixed, the sentence-level LF is obtained through beta-reduction, as shown in Figure \ref{fig:deriv}. \end{itemize}
+With the order fixed, the sentence-level LF is obtained through beta-reduction, as shown in Figure~\ref{fig:deriv}. \end{itemize}

 All rules used in the conversion process are manually created and assigned priorities.
 UD trees are processed top-to-bottom and the first transformation and LF assignment rule which matches a given node or edge is applied.